- 2025-04-18

 Lagging Group

-Unlike the early adopters or moderate implementers, these countries have been slow or unclear in translating MiCA’s rules into actual national frameworks.
-This creates significant uncertainty for local crypto businesses and potential entrants, as no well-defined paths to authorization are yet in place.
+Unlike the early adopters or moderate implementers, these countries have been slow to act or unclear in translating MiCA’s rules into actual national frameworks.
+This has created significant uncertainty for local crypto businesses and potential entrants, as no well-defined paths to authorization are yet in place.
+However, in 2026, two out of three have already cleared the legislative requirements, thus leaving only one notable outlier.

 Poland

-As of 2025, Poland has not introduced a national law aligning with the EU MiCA crypto regulation, leaving crypto service providers in Poland without a formal pathway for MiCA CASP authorization.
+As of early 2026, Poland remains perhaps the most challenging jurisdiction in terms of MiCA compliance within the EU.
+In December 2025, the President of Poland vetoed the Crypto-Asset Market Act, leaving the Polish industry in a state of high uncertainty.
+While MiCA is directly applicable, the country has not introduced a national law aligning with the EU MiCA crypto regulation, leaving crypto service providers in Poland without a formal pathway for MiCA CASP authorization.

 As a result, both local and foreign businesses remain in regulatory limbo, unable to plan their compliance roadmap or apply for authorization under the MiCA framework, and have no clear timeline or procedure for securing a MiCA authorization.
-This lack of progress leaves the local industry in a holding pattern, awaiting legislative action or official guidance.Portugal
+Therefore, for crypto companies in the jurisdiction, the critical July 1, 2026, deadline may become a major crisis point.

 Belgium